jackdbd/zod-to-doc/tpl.readme.md

 ### Usage as a library

 Zod to Doc can also be used as a library.
-For example, the [readme.ts](./readme.ts) file in this repository uses `markdownTableFromZodSchema` to replace a mustache-style placeholder with this markdown table:
+For example, the [readme.ts](https://github.com/jackdbd/zod-to-doc/blob/main/readme.ts) file in this repository uses `markdownTableFromZodSchema` to replace a mustache-style placeholder with this markdown table:

 #### Car tire table

-{{table.car_tire}}
+{{table.tire}}

 <!-- include troubleshooting.md -->